 While making friends out in the real world can often feel scary and intimidating, the reality is that friendships that are forged online can end up being just as powerful and meaningful as those made in person.

-Joining a group coaching program—especially one that fosters a powerful online community like our Doing It Scared Coaching Program—is a wonderful way to surround yourself with other growth-minded people who are focused on self-improvement.
+Joining a group coaching program is a wonderful way to surround yourself with other growth-minded people who are focused on self-improvement.
 This can be especially helpful if you feel like the people around you right now are stuck doing the same thing, and don’t understand why you would want to change.

 Move to a brand-new community or development